Thermogenesis: Non-shivering

 Non-shivering thermogenesis occurs in brown adipose tissue (brown fat) that is present in almost all eutherians (swine being the only exception currently known).
 Brown adipose tissue has a unique uncoupling protein (thermogenin, also known as uncoupling protein 1) that allows for the synthesis of ATP to be uncoupled from the production of protons (H^{+}), thus enabling mitochondria to burn fatty acids and oxygen to generate heat.
 The atomic structure of human uncoupling protein 1 UCP1 has been solved by cryogenic-electron microscopy.
 The structure has the typical fold of a member of the SLC25 family.
 UCP1 is locked in a cytoplasmic-open state by guanosine triphosphate in a pH-dependent manner, preventing proton leak.

 High levels of free fatty acids within cells play a pivotal role in regulating mitochondrial uncoupling by stimulating proton leak.
-The stimulation of beta oxidation by increased levels of hormones such as thyroid hormone or noreinephrine helps to activate non-shivering thermogenesis during cold exposure.
+The stimulation of beta oxidation by increased levels of hormones such as thyroid hormone or norepinephrine helps to activate non-shivering thermogenesis during cold exposure.
 In this process, free fatty acids (derived from triacylglycerols) remove purine (ADP, GDP and others) inhibition of thermogenin, which causes an influx of H^{+} into the matrix of the mitochondrion and bypasses the ATP synthase channel.
 This uncouples oxidative phosphorylation, and the energy from the proton motive force is dissipated as heat rather than producing ATP from ADP, which would store chemical energy for the body's use.
 Thermogenesis can also be produced by leakage of the sodium-potassium pump and the Ca^{2+} pump.
 Thermogenesis is contributed to by futile cycles, such as the simultaneous occurrence of lipogenesis and lipolysis or glycolysis and gluconeogenesis.
 In a broader context, futile cycles can be influenced by activity/rest cycles such as the Summermatter cycle.

 Acetylcholine stimulates muscle to raise metabolic rate.

 The low demands of thermogenesis mean that free fatty acids draw, for the most part, on lipolysis as the method of energy production.

 A comprehensive list of human and mouse genes regulating cold-induced thermogenesis (CIT) in living animals (in vivo) or tissue samples (ex vivo) has been assembled and is available in CITGeneDB.